Virtuant/gemfire/docs/review.md

     gfsh> start server --name=serverC --use-cluster-configuration=false --server-port=0 --locators=127.0.0.1[10334],127.0.0.1[10335] --J=-Dgemfire.http-service-port=7579 --J=-Dgemfire.start-dev-rest-api=true --J=-Xms128m --J=-Xmx128m
     gfsh> start server --name=serverD --use-cluster-configuration=false --server-port=0 --locators=127.0.0.1[10334],127.0.0.1[10335] --J=-Dgemfire.http-service-port=7580 --J=-Dgemfire.start-dev-rest-api=true --J=-Xms128m --J=-Xmx128m

 To save time these have been bundled up into a single file that can be executed from gfsh.
-Execute the following command (this will only work if gfsh was started from the labs folder of the workspace):
+Execute the following command (your actual path may differ):

-    gfsh>run --file=gemfire/start-more-servers.gfsh
+    gfsh>run --file=[your path]/start-more-servers.gfsh

 At the end of this process a cluster with six members should be visible in gfsh and pulse.